There is a lot of talk of changes to the Highway Code that are happening, notable rule 170.

 So this non-change to the rules makes no difference on its own.
 What will make a difference is all the publicity it generates.
 Hopefully it will make drivers aware of the rule that has always existed, and the somewhat cosmetic change to that rule, and they can start giving way to pedestrians at side roads as they always should have.

-I do hope they clear up two anomalies I have noticed in the rules though...
+I do hope they clear up the anomalies I have noticed in the rules though...

 - The priority is over vehicles "turning" in to the side road - but what of a cross roads or a side road on a bend where no "turning" is needed.
 As written, the rule does not apply in that case.
-I hope the new rule makes that clearer, maybe using "entering" the side road, or "entering or existing" (as above).
+I hope the new rule makes that clearer, maybe using "entering" the side road, or "entering or exiting" (as I say above).

 - It is not entirely clear if the rule covers things that may not really be a "side road", such as an entrance to a private car park, etc. I assume they are a "side road", but are they?
 I am not sure, so maybe the new rules could make that clear too.